New Jersey's Leading Experts in Knee Conditions & Procedures

 The anterior cruciate ligament (ACL) attaches the tibia (shin bone) to the femur (leg bone) and is very important because it stabilizes the knee and helps it move properly.
 ACL tears occur when the knee is twisted and a force pushes against it in the opposite direction.
 Symptoms include:

 Patients find it is extremely difficult to walk without feeling like their knee will give out.
 Some partial ACL tears may heal with nonsurgical treatment options.
 The majority of complete tears will not heal without surgery.

-At Orthopaedic Institute of Central Jersey (OICJ) our Board-certified and Fellowship-Trained knee specialists Dr. Michael Sclafani, Dr. Anthony Petrosini and Dr. Toby Husserl are experts in performing ACL repairs/reconstructions.
+Our Board-certified and Fellowship-Trained knee specialists are experts in performing ACL repairs/reconstructions.
 Please make an appointment today if you have been injured and would like a treatment solution.

 Wall, Brick, Toms River, Freehold, Red Bank, Lacey, Edison, Manahawkin